 Ireland’s wholesale prices fell by 1.9 percent from a year earlier in September of 2021, following a 1.4 percent decline in the previous month.
 It was the 29th consecutive month of decrease in wholesale prices, as deflation advanced for domestic sales (2.3 percent vs 1.7 percent in August).
 On the other hand, prices rose for export sales (2.9 percent vs 2.8 percent).
 On a monthly basis, wholesale prices remained unchanged, compared to a 0.8 percent fall in August. source: Central Statistics Office Ireland

 Producer Prices Change in Ireland averaged 2.63 percent from 1976 until 2021, reaching an all time high of 22.13 percent in January of 1977 and a record low of -14.50 percent in December of 2020.
 This page provides - Ireland Producer Prices Change- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Ireland Wholesale Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Producer Prices Change in Ireland is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Ireland to stand at 1.50 in 12 months time.
-In the long-term, the Ireland Wholesale Prices Change is projected to trend around 1.70 percent in 2020, according to our econometric models.
+Producer Prices Change in Ireland is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Ireland Wholesale Prices Change is projected to trend around 5.10 percent in 2022 and 1.70 percent in 2023, according to our econometric models.